RStudio internship week 2

 This all uses the global environment,

-will be doing this type of thing with separate environments for each exercise that will be checked.
+but grader will be doing this type of thing with separate environments for each exercise that will be checked.

 There is a

-that is unit testing (e.g., testthat
+package called checkmate that is unit testing (e.g., testthat) on steroids.

 It allows you to more specific type and argument checking in R.